All Smithsonian museums and the National Zoo are closed due to the federal government shutdown.

 Smithsonian’s Recovering Voices initiative promotes the documentation and revitalization of the world’s endangered languages and the knowledge preserved in them.

-From vintage to high-tech, there's something for every child (and child at heart) in collections across the Smithsonian.
+From vintage to high-tech, there's something for every child (and child at heart) in our collections.

 The Smithsonian celebrates an American civil rights icon with a look through the collections.